 One of the big questions being asked in Australia's property sector at the moment is whether machines are starting to take over the task of valuing homes.

-We are pleased to announce the launch of SmartMove for real estate, a joint venture with our data partner Quantium.
-With access to aggregated consumer data, we are able to understand more than ever about how people move.
+CoreLogic is pleased to announce the launch of SmartMove for real estate, a joint venture with our data partner Quantium.
+Learn more.

 Have you seen the brand new Suburb Video and Social Media templates from HomePrezzo?
 Check them out!

 CoreLogic news details new features and updates released in RP Data Professional.
 The one-page property detail report now includes Owner Names.
 Learn more.